dwws-ufes/2017-S2C-VV/README.md

 1. Fill in the server's directory (`$WILDFLY_HOME`) and click `Finish`.

 If everything is correct, a Wildfly server will be shown in *Server*'s view and, after starting it, accessing `localhost:8080` on a web browser shows the Wildfly's welcome homepage.

+#### Setup Wildfly with MySQL
+WildFly comes with a [H2 Database](http://www.h2database.com/) as default driver.
+In this tutorial, however, we use MySQL, so we need to add its driver to WildFly's configuration.